NonMajorNerd/nonmajornerd.github.io/characters.md

 summary: Your Character is a combination of statistics and possible Archetypes and Artifacts, and serves as your representative in the Chat RPG world.
 ---

-## Characters
+## Overview

-Your Character is a combination of statistics, a possible Archetype and Artifact, and your imagination.
+> Your Character is a combination of statistics, a possible Archetype and Artifact, and your imagination.
 Your Character serves as your representative in the game, your avatar in the Chat RPG world.
 Like the protagonists of a novel or a movie, Character's are at the center of the game’s action.

 ### Character Card